-This fabulous Easter Pie recipe is courtesy of Lucio Galletto of Lucio's restaurant in Paddington, Sydney.
+This fabulous Easter Pie recipe is courtesy of Lucio Galletto of Lucio's restaurant in Paddington, Sydney which sadly closed last year.
 Lucio is a charming and generous host and very knowledgeable about the food from the region of Liguria on the north west coast of Italy.
-Why not try your hand at it on Good Friday and celebrate Easter with something different from the usual Hot Cross Buns and Roast Lamb?
 There are a few steps involved, but the ingredients are easy to find and not expensive.

 - plain flour - 450g